Alsu3912/jslearning/tasks.md

 ## Forecast page => React.js
 You should use react to recreate the same page for the forecast.
 Note that, React has a good documentation and you can play with hello world application first.
 Carefully read the documentation and rewrite your UI part using this tool.

+## Forecast page => Typescript
+Forecast fetching library with the forecast react components should be rewritten on [Typescript](https://www.typescriptlang.org/).